sohamindia123/Shadowlight/README.md

 ## Play the Game

-Open `index.html` in a modern web browser to play the game.
+Open [Shadowlight: Escape from the Void](https://sohamindia123.github.io/Shadowlight/) in a modern web browser to play the game.

 ## Game Features